uranusjr/packaging-metadata-comparisons/topics/dependency-entries.md

 #### Disadvantages

-It is only possible to mark a dependency conditional to Python versions (which translates to `python_version`markers), not anything else.

-Not possible to provide a URL-based lookup.

 Not possible to specify extras.

-The documentation is a bit lacking compared to most other formats mentioned in this document.

 This is probably just personal taste, but I really dislike the `*` specifier.
 I would’ve be much happier if it chose to use an empty string instead.